hardin47/website/Math154/_book/06-bootstrap.md

 #### Bootstrap CI and Hypothesis Testing

 If a null value for a parameter is not contained in a CI, we reject the null hypothesis; similarly, we do not reject a null value if it does lie inside the CI.
-Using BS CIs, we can apply the same logic, and test any hypothesis of interest (note: we can always create one-sided intervals as well!).
-But simply using CIs leaves out the p-value information.
+Using BootCIs, we can apply the same logic, and test any hypothesis of interest (note: we can always create one-sided intervals as well!).
+But using CIs leaves out the p-value information.
 How do we get a p-value from a CI?
 Consider an alternative definition for the p-value:

 **p-value:**  The smallest level of significance at which you would reject $H_0$.